pryv/dev-site/source/getting-started.md

 More specific event types also involve :

--  **attachments** that can be added to events, for example for our athlete to post pictures of his meals in the stream `FoodA`.
+-  **attachments** that can be added to events, for example for our user to post pictures of his nutrition in a dedicated stream under his `Health Profile` stream.
 ![Attachment](/assets/images/getting-started/attachment_example.png)

 These events will have the type `picture/attached` :